Crystallization of Chiral Active Brownian Particles at Low Densities

-Figure~\ref{fig5}(b) presents one-dimensional cuts of the normalized orientational correlation $g_6(x, 0)/g_0(x, 0)$ (top) and $g_0(x, 0)-1$ (bottom) for various $R$ values between $0.152$ and $0.172$, in the vicinity of the first transition shown in Fig.~\ref{fig4}(b).
+Figure~\ref{fig5} (a) (b) presents one-dimensional cuts of the normalized orientational correlation $g_6(x, 0)/g_0(x, 0)$ and $g_0(x, 0)-1$ for various $R$ values between $0.152$ and $0.172$, in the vicinity of the first transition shown in Fig.~\ref{fig4}(b).
 The system size is $N = 40\,824$.
 The two panels clearly demonstrate the characteristics of two-dimensional solidification predicted by the KTHNY scenario.
 At the low-$R$ side, the system is in a fluid phase, and both correlation functions decay exponentially.
 As $R$ increases, $g_6(x,0)$ first exhibits the algebraic decay $\sim x^{-\eta_6}$.
 The smallest $R$ at which the power law is observed over the entire range of the windows of $x$ is $R_{\hex}\approx 0.154$ and the power law there is well fitted by using the exponent $\eta_6=1/4$.
 This is the indication that the system undergoes the hexatic transition at $R_\hex$.
 We also calculate the order parameter $\Psi_6$ for various system sizes $N$.
 We find that $|\Psi_6|$ decays as $N^{-1/2}$ for $R < R_\hex$, a trivial $N$-dependence predicted for systems with short-ranged order.
 As expected for the quasi-long range ordered systems, $|\Psi_6| \sim N^{-\eta_6/4}$ at $R = R_\hex$ (see SM~\cite{SM}).
 As $R$ increases further, $\eta_6$ decreases and the $N$-dependence of $|\Psi_6|$ becomes weaker.
 Concomitantly, the translational correlation function $g_0(x,0)-1$ begins to develop a power law $\sim x^{-\eta_G}$.
 The value at which the power law is seen over the entire range of the windows of $x$ is $R_G\approx0.162$, which is slightly larger than $R_\hex$.
-The corresponding exponent is close to $\eta_G=1/3$ as shown by the dotted line in (b) (top) and thus we conclude that $R_G$ marks the hexatic-solid transition.
+The corresponding exponent is close to $\eta_G=1/3$ as shown by the dotted line in (b) and thus we conclude that $R_G$ marks the hexatic-solid transition.
 At larger $R$, $\eta_G$ keeps decreasing below 1/3.
-We also calculate the translational order parameter defined by
+We also calculate the translational order parameter defined by $\rho_G=N^{-1}\ev{\sum_{j=1}^N e^{i\bG\cdot \br_j^{0}}}$, where $\bG$ is the reciprocal lattice vector obtained from $S(\bq)$ in Fig.~\ref{fig2} (b)~\cite{Li2019pre}.
+We find that $|\rho_G| \sim N^{-1/2}$ for $R < R_G$ and $\sim N^{-\eta_G/4}$ at $R = R_G$ \cite{SM}.
+For $R > R_G$, we find that $g_6(x,0)$ develops a plateau while $g_0(x,0)-1$ continues to decay as $\sim r^{-\eta_G}$ where $\eta_G < 1/3$ and decreases with $R$.
+Similarly, $|\rho_G|$ also decays as $N^{-\eta_G/4}$ with the same exponent as that of $g_0(x,0)-1$~\cite{SM}.
+These results suggest that the transition of circularly rotating particles from a fluid to a hexatic crystal transition is two-step: The first is from the fluid phase to the hexatic phase in which the orientational order becomes quasi-long-range, whereas the translational order is short-ranged.
+The second is from the hexatic to the solid phase, in which the orientational order becomes true long-ranged and the translational order becomes quasi-long-range.
+This is the same as the two-dimensional melting scenario in equilibrium systems~\cite{Kosterlitz1973,Lee1992,Halperin1978,Young1979}.
+We note that the nature of the transition that we observed at moderate densities and with finite $\tau_p$ in this study is distinct from that at high densities and the large $\tau_p$ limit, where the system develops the genuine long-range translational order and the crystal phase is highly stable~\cite{Kuroda2025prr}.